 After the cabbage cooked down I added a little more water and let the soup continue to simmer on medium low heat for about an hour or so…

-Then I turned off the soup and let it set for at least an hour or so before removing the bones…
+Then I turned off the soup and allowed it to sit for at least an hour before removing the bones…

 A savory vegetable soup, loaded with vegetables and pork.

 - 5 large russet potatoes

 - 1 large head cabbage